bio998/AnyOrbit/README.md

 The stars are a sample of data of real stars visible from earth, a reference to the data set can be found in the papers written about AnyOrbit.

 AnyOrbit may be a very useful navigation tool for 3D environments including for CAD, gaming, sports and e-sports spectating, and data visualisation.
-In addition to using the mouse to control the point of interest at the center of the orbital camera motion, we have also attempted use of eye-tracking, directed control, in augmented reality, and also in desktop situations, also useing eye-tracking for point of interest selection.
+In addition to using the mouse to control the point of interest at the center of the orbital camera motion, we have also attempted use of eye-tracking, directed control, in augmented reality, and also in desktop situations, also using eye-tracking for point of interest selection.
 Videos of some of these implementations can be found at my youtube channel.

 desktop environment with tobii eye-tracking